 As an administrator, you might have more interest in some events than others.
 Therefore, you can choose which events that shall be logged.
-For more information, see Event log options on page 21.
+For more information, see .

 Event Log Filters

 You can narrow the scope of the event log by selecting one or several of the following filters: